 Riverton Parke Junior Senior High School

-- Riverton Parke Junior Senior High School's student population of 475 students has grown by 7% over five school years.
+Riverton Parke Junior Senior High School's student population of 453 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-12|

 Riverton Parke Junior Senior High School is ranked within the bottom 50% of all 1,762 schools in Indiana (based off of combined math and reading proficiency testing data) for the 2017-18 school year.